Diary of a Network Geek

 Nerf N-Strike Raider CS-35

-Filed under: Fun,News and Current Events,Ooo, shiny...,Red Herrings,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:20 am for you boring, normal people.
+Filed under: Fun,News and Current Events,Ooo, shiny...,Red Herrings,The Network Geek at Home — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:20 am for you boring, normal people.

 The moon is Waxing Gibbous